 Don’t pack too much.

-Control yourself on your way in, otherwise you’ll have serious problems coming back.
-Leave at least 30% of empty space on your luggage!
+Control yourself on your way in, otherwise you’ll have serious problems on the way back.
+Learn about the items you really need to pack for Southeast Asia and what you need to leave behind.
+And make sure you leave at least 40-50% of empty space on your luggage.

 Prepare to not fit into most of the local clothes.
 But calm down, it’s not that you are fat.
 The sizes of clothes in Asia and in Thailand in particular are much smaller than the western standards!